Thursday, July 27, 2006

 from age to age.
 Amen.
 Amen.

-And here is a really good, quick-and-dirty tutorial on chant notation.
+Here is a good, one-page tutorial on chant notation.
 On the left is the old Gregorian style; on the right is modern musical notation.

 In my opinion, one of the most important things to know - and one of the only things you can't figure out on your own without hearing the music - is the "podatus."
 Here it is, first in Gregorian notation: